Embedding Jupyter Notebook Cells

 2 Gentoo 124

-Like figure options, options for displaying the code will propagate from the source Jupyter Notebook.
+Like figure options, options for displaying the code will propagate from the source notebook.
 For example, to fold the code for this cell, you could add code-fold: true to the options for the species-counts cell:

 penguins.ipynb